Manual Testing vs. Automated Testing vs. Continuous Testing

 When manually testing, the tester validates the key features of a software application.
 Analysts execute test cases and develop summary error reports without specialized automation tools.
 When comparing manual vs. automation testing, manual takes longer.
 Automated testing is more efficient.

-Benefits of Automation Testing Over Manual Testing
+Why Use Automation Testing Over Manual Testing?

 More Testing in Less Time

 The biggest pro of automation testing over manual testing is that it allows you to do more testing in less time.
 It increases productivity and expands how much you can test.

 Automated testing was developed because of the main drawback of manual testing: time.